MicrosoftDocs/sql-docs/docs/t-sql/statements/create-database-scoped-credential-transact-sql.md

 When IDENTITY is a Windows user, the secret can be the password.
 The secret is encrypted using the service master key.
 If the service master key is regenerated, the secret is re-encrypted using the new service master key.

-When granting permissions for a shared access signature (SAS) key for use with a PolyBase external table, select both Container and Object as allowed resource types.
+When granting permissions for a shared access signatures (SAS) for use with a PolyBase external table, select both **Container** and **Object** as allowed resource types.
 If not granted, you may receive error 16535 or 16561 when attempting to access the external table.

 Information about database scoped credentials is visible in the [sys.database_scoped_credentials](../../relational-databases/system-catalog-views/sys-database-scoped-credentials-transact-sql.md) catalog view.